-it worked. but it was so loud, i couldn’t even monitor on headphones. i had to set levels and then put in earplugs once i hit the record button. it was ryan. he was a really nice guy and a good drummer, but he beat the shit out of those drums, more than any drummer i’ve ever known (and i’ve known some hard hitters and metal drummers).
+It worked.
+But it was so loud, I couldn’t even monitor on headphones.
+I had to set levels and then put in earplugs once I hit the record button.
+It was Ryan.
+He was a really nice guy, and a good drummer, but he beat the living shit out of those drums, more than any drummer I’ve ever known (and I’ve known some hard hitters and metal drummers).

-to give you an idea of just how loud it was, i had to turn the gain for the mic that was on the snare drum down until it was barely passing sound just to stop the signal from clipping. when i isolated christian’s guitar in the mix, i could hear the drums coming through from his pickup almost as loud as the guitar itself.
+To give you an idea of just how loud it was, I had to turn the gain for the mic that was on the snare drum down until it was barely passing sound just to stop the signal from clipping.
+When I isolated Christian’s guitar in the mix, I could hear the drums coming through his pickup almost as loud as the guitar itself.

-i had my own drum set now, and ryan played my kit instead of his. i used a 4-mic setup that was far from ideal, but worked better than it had any right to. i had one SM57 on the snare and another on the kick (not even on a mic stand, but on the floor, with the body of the mic resting against the kick in such a way that it was sort of standing up), and then an SM58 and the old generic radioshack mic pulling stereo overhead duty.
+I had my own drum set now, and Ryan played my kit instead of his.
+I used a four-mic setup that was far from ideal, but it worked better than it had any right to.
+I had one SM57 on the snare and another on the kick (not even on a mic stand, but on the floor, with the body of the mic resting against the kick in such a way that it was sort of standing up), and then an SM58 and the old generic RadioShack mic pulling stereo overhead duty.

-there’s really no way the drums should sound half as good as they do with those microphones, no mic preamps, and an aphex opto-compressor. but along with the fetal pulp CD SEED OF HATE, this is probably one of the best “proper” drum sounds i ever recorded when i was working on someone else’s music.
+There’s really no way the drums should sound half as good as they do with those microphones, no mic preamps, and an aphex opto-compressor.
+But along with the Fetal Pulp CD SEED OF HATE, this is probably one of the best “proper” drum sounds I ever recorded when I was working on someone else’s music.
+It’s absurd.

-one thing that’s kind of funny — my drums were brand new. i mean “three days old” brand new. if i’d been the only person who ever played them, my snare would probably still look pretty pristine today, sixteen years later. but because of how hard ryan hit it, in the space of a single day that snare’s top head went from being spotless to looking like it had been abused by a metal drummer every day for a year. it still sounded the same. but it didn’t look so pretty anymore.
+One thing that’s kind of funny — my drums were brand new.
+I mean “three days old” brand new.
+If I’d been the only person who ever played them, my snare would probably still look pretty pristine today, close to two decades later.
+But because of how hard Ryan hit my snare, in the space of a single day the top head went from being spotless to looking like it had been abused by a metal drummer every day for a year.
+It still sounded the same.
+It just didn’t look so pretty anymore.

-anyway, the first day of recording we got the live guitar and drum tracks down, and christian recorded his lead vocals. the next day the rest of the band came in to record their parts — anna singing and playing violin, brian playing bass — and christian added a few extra guitar bits on one song. everything went pretty smoothly. it was strange for me to hear “sweet dreams” with drums after getting used to it as a stripped-down acoustic piece.
+Anyway, on the first day of recording we got the live guitar and drum tracks down, and Christian recorded his lead vocals.
+The next day the rest of the band came in to record their parts — Anna singing and playing violin, Brian playing bass — and Christian added a few extra guitar bits on one song.
+Everything went pretty smoothly.
+It was strange for me to hear “Sweet Dreams” with drums after getting used to it as a stripped-down acoustic piece.

-the hidden track again is something silly i finished off myself, but it’s much more fleshed out this time. the song “save me” didn’t make it beyond the guitar and drums stage. i was messing around with it for fun, and ended up adding my own bass and some demented, mostly wordless vocals. i threw it on the CD as a hidden track, just for fun.
+The hidden track is again something silly I did myself, but it’s much more fleshed out this time.
+The song “Save Me” didn’t make it beyond the guitar and drums stage.
+I was messing around with it for fun and ended up adding my own bass and some goofy, mostly wordless vocals.
+I threw it on the CD just for a laugh.

-all this time later, i’m still a little surprised how good this one sounds, given what i had to work with. i was experimenting with DIY mastering and seeing how loud i could get things (not for the first time), and this is somehow one of those times where it all worked out and i was able to get everything as loud as pretty much any commercial release would be now, without things getting too squashed, and without really any ugly clipping. it wasn’t something i’d manage again too many times after this.
+All this time later, I’m still a little surprised how good this one sounds.
+I was experimenting with DIY mastering and seeing how loud I could get things (not for the first or last time).
+This is somehow one of those times where it all worked out and I was able to get everything as loud as pretty much any commercial release would be now, but without things getting too squashed, and without really any ugly clipping sneaking its way in there.
+It wasn’t something I’d manage again too many times after this.